 MGM Grand has seen a huge number of legendary artists since opening its MGM Grand Garden Arena in 1993, from Whitney Houston, The Rolling Stones, Elton John, Neil Diamond and Fleetwood Mac, to Coldplay, Britney Spears, Justin Bieber and Drake.
 If you’re planning a visit to Vegas, be sure to include this incredible hotel, casino, and concert venue in your itinerary.

 That’s just the beginning, though.
 The Garden Arena is one of seven incredible MGM venues in the city, all of which are host to some of the most legendary performers of our time.
 If you’re a music lover after a great night out, perhaps even a fun date night in Vegas, upcoming concerts at this venue include the Jonas Brothers on September 8 for the pop enthusiasts, Shinedown on October 13 if you’re looking for rock concerts in Vegas, and even Madonna on January 18, 2024.

 Discover more incredible MGM Entertainment Venues to see your favorite artists.

-For those who won’t be visiting the City of Lights anytime soon, BetMGM brings the magic of Vegas to you!
-We offer the best games to play at a casino — from casino poker games and roulette casino games to blackjack and slots.
-Our online casino can deliver a wide selection of online casino games and live dealer games to your desktop, laptop or mobile device, allowing you to enjoy the very best of Vegas without even having to go there.
+For those who won’t be visiting the City of Lights anytime soon, BetMGM brings the magic of Vegas to you.
+Register, and you’ll have the best games to play at a casino — from casino poker games and roulette casino games to blackjack and slots.
+The online casino delivers a wide selection of online casino games and live dealer games to your desktop, laptop, or mobile device, allowing you to enjoy the very best of Vegas without even having to go there.